msalemor/agentic-intro-autogen/README.md

 ## What is Agentic System

 An agentic system is an autonomous artificial intelligence designed to operate independently, making decisions and performing tasks without human intervention.
-These systems continuously learn and adapt using techniques like reinforcement learning and deep learning, allowing them to improve their decision-making capabilities over time.
-They are versatile, with applications in areas such as process automation, healthcare, supply chain management, and business intelligence.
-While agentic systems offer significant benefits, including increased productivity and innovation, they also present risks like potential bias and errors, necessitating careful development and regulation.

 ## What is AutoGen (0.5.1)